sgregnt/sgregnt.github.io/_pages/about.md

 uses ideas from topology to analyses point cloud data.
 In my older work I've considered TDA in a settings where point cloud data is contaminated by a noise and proved a theoretical convergence results for a Euler integral.
-In a recent project that I work on, we show how TDA can be used for proling of neural network operation and boosting its performance.
+In a recent project that I work on, we show how TDA can be used for profiling of neural network operation and boosting its performance.
 The profiling is done using the mapper algorithm [G Singh et. al., 2007](https://research.math.osu.edu/tgda/mapperPBG.pdf), the algorithm provides topological summary for the data shape, in the form of simplex or a graph, the shape